Kütahya

 Kütahya (/tr/) is a city in western Turkey which lies on the Porsuk River, at 969 metres above sea level.
 It is the seat of Kütahya Province and Kütahya District.
 Its population is 263,863 (2022).
 The region of Kütahya has large areas of gentle slopes with agricultural land culminating in high mountain ridges to the north and west.

 History

 Bronze Age

 Although the exact date of its establishment cannot be determined, its history dates back to 3000 BC.
-According to old sources, the ancient name of Kütahya was Kotiaeon, Cotiaeum and Koti.
+According to old sources, the ancient names of Kütahya were Kotiaeon, Cotiaeum and Koti.

 Iron Age

 In the Iron Age the province was settled by the Phrygians.
 The Phrygians, who came to Anatolia in 1200 BC, entered the lands of the Hittite Empire and organized as a state.
 In 676 BC, the Cimmerians defeated the Phrygian King Midas III and dominated the area and its surroundings.
 During the time when Alyattes was the King of Lydia, the Cimmerian rule was replaced by the Lydian rule.